Hawaii Resources

 Hawaii State Laws, Policies and Funding

-RH terminology used by the Hawaii State Department of Health (DOH), Alcohol and Drug Abuse Division (ADAD) Uses terminology such as clean and sober housing.
+RH terminology used by the Hawaii State Department of Health (DOH), Alcohol and Drug Abuse Division (ADAD) uses terminology such as clean and sober housing.

 Accreditation, Certification, and State Licensing Requirement: A certificate of registration is required to be listed on the state registry.